The 25 Best Core Exercises For Runners

 It’s just a matter of practice and getting your body used to the machine.

-Reduce your pace over the course of three to five minutes until you’re walking comfortably and breathing normally.
+Reduce your pace over three to five minutes until you’re walking comfortably and breathing normally.

 Then, and only then, get off the machine.